AviationSFO/SnakeGame/README.md

 ### Requirements
 #### Python

-Version 3.6 or newer, (Python 2 does not work, same as python 3 earlier than 3.6).
+Version 3.6 or newer, (Python 2 does not work, same as Python 3 earlier than 3.6).
 #### Tested versions:
 3.5.10 (not working)